 Also, make sure to tag the brand that you are using, you never know what might come of it.
 Sometimes the brand might send you free product and sometimes you might even get a campaign out of it.
 Both have happened to me.

 I did not get to 100k Instagram followers on my own.
 It truly took a mixture of hard work, luck, and some great tools that got me to the place where I am now.
-Tailwind is my go to tool for Instagram.
+Tailwind is my go-to tool for Instagram.
+It is a great place to find food hashtags Instagram ranks well along with niche hashtags so that you can get really specific.

 Find the Perfect Hashtag for your post!